 Dog coats come in all textures and types, from extra fluffy double coats to dogs with dreadlocks.
 Some coats can be simple to groom, while others require daily brushing to prevent matting.
-Your lifestyle and ability to commit may affect what breed of dog you’ll get, especially if you’re looking for a dog with low-maintenance grooming needs.
+Your lifestyle and ability to commit may affect the breed of dog you’ll get, especially if you’re looking for a dog with low-maintenance grooming needs.

 The 15 Dog Breeds That Have Curly Hair: